 I also like going to Island Kitchen.
 I think they have it goin’ on.
 Good food and interesting specials like peach cobbler pancakes.
 Not to mention they serve the most delicious freshly squeezed orange juice, which tastes even better with champagne.
 They also have nice outdoor seating surrounded by pretty flowers in the summer.
 It’s typically pretty busy but I’ve never waited more than 15 minutes for a table.

 Black-Eyed Susan’s is awesome.
 Great breakfast food right in town.
 Always busy.
 Keep in mind that they will not seat you unless you have your entire party waiting with you.
 However, it is sweltering inside throughout July and August.
 They don’t have AC and they pack you in there pretty tight.
 It’s certainly a small space, but they have great food and quick service.
 The blueberry dutch cakes are to DIE for—two fluffy pancakes with blueberries and jarlsberg cheese.
-Although you’ll see plain dutch cakes on the menu, just add fresh blueberries.
+Although you’ll see plain dutch cakes on the menu, just as to add fresh blueberries.
 And make sure to ask for a little jar of maple syrup, the real stuff, and just dump that bad boy on the cakes as soon as they arrive.
 Hands down my favorite breakfast dish on island.
 I like to pair it with something savory and typically order the spicy thai scramble and add tomato to cool it down a little.

 My favorite is Salt, right on Water Street in town.
 Super trendy stuff.
 Awesome jewelry and bathing suit selection.
 They carry Boys And Arrows bathing suits, which are like, my fav ever.
 Milly and Grace is also very cute.
 It has an anthropology vibe going on.
 Cute homegoods and really cute clothes.
 Of course, both of these places (and everywhere else on Nantucket) are super expensive.
 But that doesn’t keep me from shopping because I have a real problem.